 Intelligent Data Capture complements RPA to achieve total automation.
 Read more >

 Cases, which differ from the pre-defined business rules, have to be handled offline in the exception handling queue.
 RPA, though builds its information repository over time, is limited to addressing queries within a finite set.
 Here AI/ML algorithms can help induce supervised learning to effectively handle exceptions and perfect the exception handling mechanism over a period of time to work with least human intervention.

 Artificial Intelligence transforms the Robotic Process Automation landscape to make it more productive.
 Read more >

 Processes and related jobs tend to enhance over a certain duration.
 At times a process could be a combination of multiple sub-processes out of which a few would have changed due to changing business requirements.
 RPA bots, unless rectified, are unable to pick-up the change and need to be reconfigured for the particular change in order to retain and improve their usability.

 RPA as a technology is very much in use.
-However, it needs to augment other contemporary technologies such as OCR and AI/ML in order to fulfil modern day business requirements.
+However, it needs to augment other contemporary technologies such as OCR and AI/ML in order to fulfill modern day business requirements.
 In this sense, RPA products with provision to deliver on these lines tend towards Cognitive Automation.
-That goes without saying that fulfilment of requirements mentioned above are out of purview of basic RPA.
+That goes without saying that fulfillment of requirements mentioned above are out of purview of basic RPA.